matthias-reis/aithir.de/_content/storylines/elements-earth.md

 ensured permanent contact with Dublin and Hamburg.

 After everything was prepared and they had their last lunch onshore, Ron commanded all of them to the yacht.
-And at two o'clock, adter the obligatory briefing, the expedition started and Ron steered them with the help of the auxiliary motor towards the open Irish Sea.
+And at two o'clock, after the obligatory briefing, the expedition started and Ron steered them with the help of the auxiliary motor towards the open Irish Sea.